 *Leah was a lowly, humble girl.
 The unloved, the rejected, and the ‘nobodies’ usually are.

 God has a soft spot for the unloved and the rejected; the ‘nobodies.’
 If you are unloved or rejected, you will probably be in tears as you read this, because you know what it feels like.
 Below the exterior you hurt!
 But thankfully the Father sees it.

 Be thankful today if you are loved!
 Be grateful today if you have never suffered the pain of rejection!
 Be happy if you are well accepted and respected.
 BUT – be happier still if you are unloved or rejected, because you are favoured!

 The woman at the well was a nobody.
-She was ignored, rejected, and unnoticed.
-But not by Jesus.
-She soon got noticed as she was chosen to bring Salvation to an entire village!
+She was ignored, rejected, even looked down on.
+But not by Jesus and soon got noticed and was chosen to bring Salvation to an entire village!

 Throughout Scripture Jesus favoured the unloved.
 Jesus singled out another despised one, Zacchaeus.
 The crowd was indignant and grumbled when Jesus invited Himself to the house of a person everyone hated!
 They wanted Jesus as a guest in their home!
 But instead, Jesus went for the reject, and the hated one Zacchaeus couldn’t believe he was loved by someone!

 >If you are unloved God has a soft spot for you.